shraddhagadale/Multi-Agent-Legal-Contract-Analyzer/README.md

 ## Current Status

-This is the first draft of the LegalDoc AI system.
+This is the first draft of the system.
 Currently implemented:
 - Clause Splitter Agent
 - Clause Classifier Agent
 - Risk Detector Agent